jorbDehmel/oak/README.md

 Also, all files should always end with a newline.

 Comment blocks before global definitions (those not within a code scope) will be included in automatic manual generation via `acorn -m`.

+Any sequence starting with `#` is ignored completely.
+This is to allow for shebangs.
+This symbol should **never** be used for commenting.

 ## Main Functions